OpShin/opshin/README.md

 python3 -m pyscc compile example.py
 ```

 > Note: this is the final desired state.
-I am currently too lazy to both with setting up the module so just run `python3 compiler.py example.py`
+I am currently too lazy to both with setting up the module so just put your code into the string at `test.py` and run `python3 test.py`